 Interestingly, the SEC report only gives passing mention to non-bank residential mortgage servicers, which have a unique role in the mortgage markets.
 Not only are they tasked with the responsibility of processing mortgage payments and working out COVID-19-related forbearance plans with borrowers, they are also mortgage credit holders to the extent that they own mortgage servicing rights and fund mortgage servicing advances.
 This is an interesting dynamic not replicated in other service industries.
 Mortgage servicers must not only be excellent operators, but they must also be astute financial managers.
 Mortgage servicing rights represent the right to a fixed payment on each mortgage loan in a pool of serviced mortgage loans.
 This right to payment is in excess of the cost of servicing and, therefore, has value and trades in the market.
-Because mortgage servicers don't receive payment of this amount on delinquent loans but are still required to service them, the value of mortgage servicing rights can produce liquidity strains for servicers, many of which depend on short-term funding arrangements to finance their ownership of mortgage servicing rights.
+Because mortgage servicers don't receive payment of this amount on delinquent loans but are still required to service them, the value of mortgage servicing rights can drop severely in anticipation of a long period of elevated mortgage delinquency.
+An expectation of elevated delinquencies that reduces the value of mortgage servicing rights can produce liquidity strains for servicers, many of which depend on short-term funding arrangements to finance their ownership of mortgage servicing rights.

 Similarly, mortgage servicers are responsible for making advances of principal, interest, taxes, insurance and other payments on delinquent mortgage loans in order to keep MBS payments current and to protect the related mortgaged properties from losses and claims.
 These advancing obligations generally are first supported by prepayments on other mortgage loans in the pool of serviced mortgage loans for principal and interest advances, but, to the extent that prepayments are insufficient to fund the monthly payments on delinquent mortgage loans, the mortgage servicer must come out-of-pocket or turn to third-party financing sources to fund advances.
-Funding advances on Agency MBS with thirdparty lenders is especially complicated, requiring the cooperation of the GSEs.
+Funding advances on Agency MBS with third-party lenders is especially complicated, requiring the cooperation of the GSEs.